-On November 23, 2022, the Company's board of directors authorized the repurchase of up to \$100.0 million of the Company's shares of common stock over a period through December 31, 2024.
+On November 23, 2022, the Company's board of directors authorized the repurchase of up to \$100.0 million of the Company's shares of common stock through December 31, 2024.
 The share repurchase program is being executed on a discretionary basis through open market repurchases, private transactions, or other transactions, including through block trades and Rule 10b-18 and Rule 10b5-1 trading plans.
 The Company is not obligated to repurchase any specific number of shares, and the timing and amount of any share repurchases will be subject to several factors including share price, trading volume, market conditions and capital allocation priorities.
 The share repurchase program may be suspended, terminated or modified without notice at any time.
-For the year ended December 31, 2022, the Company repurchased 939,417 shares of its common stock for \$1.4.0 million.
+For the year ended December 31, 2023, the Company repurchased 5,289,607 shares of its common stock for \$68.4 million, inclusive of commissions and taxes.
+For the year ended December 31, 2022, the Company repurchased 939,417 shares of its common stock for \$14.1 million, inclusive of commissions and taxes.